Home > News > DSU retains #3 Public, #9 Overall in USNWR HBCU rankings

-Delaware State University has retained its standing as the #3 Public HBUC and the #9 overall among more than 100 private and public Historically Black Colleges and Universities, according to the latest HBCU rankings by the U.S. News and World Reports.
+Delaware State University has retained its standing as the #3 Public HBCU and the #9 overall among more than 100 private and public Historically Black Colleges and Universities, according to the latest HBCU rankings by U.S. News and World Report.

-In this photo: Delaware State University has retained its standing as the #3 Public HBUC and the #9 overall among more than 100 private and public Historically Black Colleges and Universities, according to the latest HBCU rankings by the U.S. News and World Reports.
+In this photo: Delaware State University has retained its standing as the #3 Public HBCU and the #9 overall among more than 100 private and public Historically Black Colleges and Universities, according to the latest HBCU rankings by U.S. News and World Report.

 On Campus